dyra-12/Java-programming-project-using-Netbeans/README.md

 ![image](https://user-images.githubusercontent.com/98106917/207850498-3848dcda-db02-41f9-b3e9-5913c6406949.png)

-                                         This is the Start page of our Website.
+                                         This is our website's home page.

                                                      About us